graphile/migrate/README.md

                                    STDOUT
   graphile-migrate run [file]      Compiles a SQL file, inserting all the
                                    placeholders, and then runs it against the database.
+Useful for seeding.
+If called from an action will automatically run against the same database (via GM_DBURL envvar) unless
-Useful for seeding. graphile-migrate completion      Generate shell completion script.
+                                   --shadow or --rootDatabase are supplied. graphile-migrate completion      Generate shell completion script.

 Options:
   --help  Show help                                                    [boolean]

-You are running graphile-migrate v0.0.18.
+You are running graphile-migrate v0.3.1.
 ```